Reading lists - student guide

 - link to external websites and multimedia

-- create a profile to save personal notes and set your reading intentions
+- save personal notes and set your reading intentions

-We've made improvements to the student online reading list experience by upgrading to a better designed interface, with easier to use functionality.
-To see an overview of the new interface here is a video from our supplier Talis.
-It’s a couple of minutes long and is a handy way of getting used to the new reading list envronment.
+To see an overview of reading lists here is a video from our supplier Talis.
+It’s a couple of minutes long and is a handy way of getting to know reading lists.

 How do I find my reading list?